BigMo/SmartControl/README.md

 # SmartControl
 SmartControl allows for easy automation of `screen`-instances and is meant to make setting up screen for (game-)servers easy.
 Simply add a configuration for each server you'd like to automate and you're good to go!
+**Note:** This started as a personal project for a specific need which is why it is lacking some sanity-checks and doesn't come with code-documentation *yet*.

 ## Features
 * ServerConfiguration lets you specify both basic information about servers as well as commands to send to them on startup or shutdown